8 min to read

 Cross-platform seismic imaging benchmarking

-Collaborative optimization and benchmarking of seismic imaging workloads
+Optimization and benchmarking of seismic imaging workloads

-We have created a GitHub-based extensible framework for benchmarking seismic imaging kernels.
-The platform includes a development cluster of servers with various computer architectures, configured as GitHub self-hosted runners, and utilizes GitHub Actions to automate workflows.
-The platform allows for standardized and reproducible comparisons of different methods, hardware, and skills.
+One of the advantages of this approach is that it naturally supports automation, standardized and reproducible comparisons of different methods, hardware, and skills.
 It also enables collaboration and code/data reuse, ultimately leading to better performance of the software and efficient use of human capital.
 The platform is also easily extendable by configuring self-hosted runners, adding different benchmarks to the GitHub Actions workflow, and more servers (either on-prem or Cloud-based).

 The objective is to enable accurate and reproducible benchmark experiments, facilitate collaboration and code/data reuse, reduce the duplication of effort and improve the overall performance of seismic imaging software.
 Additionally, robust performance data will help organizations make informed purchasing decisions for on-premise or cloud computing systems.